fmerg/vsslib/README.md

 The currently provided backends are  `ed25519`, `ed448` and `jubjub`.

 > **Note**
-> You can use any custom or other implementation in place of `initBackend`, provided that it conforms to or has been wrapped with the internally prescribed interface.
+> You can use any custom or other implementation, provided that it conforms to or has been wrapped with the internally prescribed interface.
 Refer to Sec.
 [Pluggable backend](#pluggable-backend) for details.